Pages

 A route-map without the match statement is equivalent to match any.

 When matching prefixes, it is possible to chain ACLs or prefixes using the match ip address <acl-1> <acl-2> <acl-2> command.
-This represents and OR function where matching is done successfully if any of the ACLs is matched.
+This represents an OR function where matching is done successfully if any of the ACLs is matched.

 A deny statement in an ACL, prefix list or AS-Path ACL excludes the route from being matched.
 When matching using an ACL or prefix list, take note of the following: